-This twelve-month project was mainly conceived of as a capacity building, networking, awareness raising and knowledge exchange based project but it was important that clearly defined outputs were also delivered.
+This twelve-month project was mainly conceived to enhance capacity building, networking, awareness raising and knowledge exchange, but it was also important that clearly defined outputs were also delivered.
 The outputs from this project are:

 - A strong and sustainable network of SSH researchers from both the UK and Japan focused on DPS as well as a growing and sustainable interest in the field amongst Japanese SSH researchers.
 This is evidenced by participation in the field visits and contributions to the virtual network.

 - Greater inclusion of PWD in the project from the outset.
 This included involvement in the formulation of the briefing paper and participation in the policy forum in Japan, and contributions to knowledge sharing in the UK.
 The policy forum report in both English and Japanese language is published here.